aircode610/Smart-Assess/README.md

    - Download detailed PDF reports with highlighted corrections and recommended subjects to improve.

 ## Sample Data
-We include some sample exam and answer key files to help you get started quickly.
-You can find these in the following directories:
+We include some sample exam and answer key files (English & Math) to help you get started quickly.
+You can find these files already uploaded:
 - data/exams/: Sample exam PDF files.
 - data/answers/: Corresponding sample answer key files.